Send Feedback

 Bob "555-0723" 32

-You can create a table by defining its columns directly.
-The syntax ([] ...) denotes an unkeyed table:
+You can create a simple table by defining its columns directly using the ([] ...) syntax:

 q)show t:([] name: `Alice`Bob`Mike; phone: ("555-0101"; "555-0723"; "555-6666"); age: 23 32 22)